February 10, 2026

 Payments should support growth not quietly cap it.

-WIRO’s Take: Payments Are a Growth Lever, Not a Plugin
+WIRO’s Perspective: Payments Are a Growth Lever, Not Just Infrastructure

-At WIRO, we treat payments as part of the conversion system, not just infrastructure.
+At WIRO, we treat payments as part of the conversion system not just technical setup.

-For most Shopify brands we work with, Shopify Payments delivers the strongest long-term ROI.
+For most Shopify-first brands we work with, Shopify Payments consistently delivers stronger long-term operational and conversion advantages.

 Final Verdict: Mollie vs Shopify Payments